martinpaljak/ant-javacard/README.md

    * `output` attribute - path where to save the generated CAP file.
 Required.
    * `export` attribtue - path (folder) where to place the JAR and generated EXP file.
 Optional.
    * `jca` attribute - path where to save the generated JavaCard Assembly (JCA) file.
 Optional.
-   * `verify` attribute - if set to true, verifies the resulting CAP file with offcardevrifier
+   * `verify` attribute - if set to false, disables verification of the resulting CAP file with offcardeverifier.
+Optional.
+   * `debug` attribute - if set to true, generates debug CAP components.
+Optional.
  * `applet` tag - for creating an applet inside the CAP
    * `class` attribute - class of the Applet where install() method is defined.
 Required.
    * `aid` attribute - AID (hex) of the applet.
 Recommended - or set to package `aid`+`i` where `i` is index of the applet definition in the build.xml instruction